-Eden District Council as a planning authority, has the power to deal with applications to divert or stop up (close) public rights of way under s.257 of the Town and Country Planning Act 1990 where the diversion/stopping up is to enable development which has been (or would be) granted planning permission.
-The Council must be satisfied that it is necessary for any path to be diverted or extinguished.
+As a planning authority we have the power to deal with applications to divert or stop up (close) public rights of way under s.257 of the Town and Country Planning Act 1990 where the diversion/stopping up is to enable development which has been (or would be) granted planning permission.
+However, we must be satisfied that it is necessary for any path to be diverted or extinguished.

 If you wish to apply for a path to be diverted under s.257 please see the guidance notes and application form below.

 For further information on s.257 footpath diversion and stopping up orders

 - Contact: Legal Services